 To identify viable options for reducing and eventually eliminating the use of natural gas across the UC system, NCEAS convened a 27-member working group in 2017.
 This team included academic researchers with a wide range of expertise, students, and energy managers from five UC campuses and the Lawrence Berkeley National Laboratory.
 It also included a key representative of the UC Office of the President, who helped coordinate with other activities of the UC Carbon Neutrality Initiative.

-Download the report of their findings.
+Download the full report of their findings.

 This work is intended to serve as a resource for the University of California, other universities, and any other entity committed to pursuing deep decarbonization through the elimination of natural gas from its operations.